nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 If you use the `DialogueLabel` node then you can also make use of the `[wait=N]` and `[speed=N]` codes. `wait` will pause the typing of the dialogue for `N` seconds (eg. `[wait=1.5]` will pause for 1.5 seconds). `speed` will change the typing speed of the current line of dialogue by that factor (eg `[speed=10]` will change the typing speed to be 10 times faster than normal).

+There is also a `[next]` code that you can use to signify that a line should be auto advanced.
+If given no arguments it will auto advance immediately after the text has typed out.
+If given something like `[next=0.5]` it will wait for 0.5s after typing has finished before moving to the next line.
+If given `[next=auto]` it will wait for an automatic amount of time based on the length of the line.

 ## Responses

 To give the player branching options you can start a line with "- " and then a prompt.
 Like dialogue, prompts can also contain variables wrapped in `{{}}`.